-- 1. Competitive Listing: Open market competition shall be used to establish the fair market value of Land Bank property.
-Staff may list property for sale with a licensed real estate broker and/or on the Land Bank's website to solicit such competition. - 2.
-Listing Price: Listing price shall be determined by staff based on a comparative market analysis, consideration of the extent of renovations needed and, as needed, consultation with a licensed real estate broker or agent.
+1. Competitive Listing: Open market competition may be used to establish the fair market value of Land Bank property.
+Staff shall list properties for sale on the Land bank's website and may list properties for sale with a licensed real estate broker to solicit such competition.

+2. Listing Price: Listing price will be determined by staff based on a comparative market analysis, consideration of the extent of renovations needed and, as needed, consultation with a licensed real estate broker or agent.
 The Contracting Officer is empowered to negotiate a proposed purchase price with interested purchasers, taking into consideration all reasonable business and financial justifications for accepting offers above or below listing price.

-3. Award of Purchase Contract: The Contracting Officer shall present the Board of Directors with a summary and analysis of the offers received for a particular property, making a recommendation as to which offers are reasonable and consistent with the Land Bank's mission and purpose.
+3. Award of Purchase Contract: The Contracting Officer will present the Board of Directors with a summary and analysis of the offers received for a particular property, making a recommendation as to which offers are reasonable and consistent with the Land Bank's mission and purpose.

-The Board of Directors, in its sole discretion, may sell property to an Applicant for less than Fair Market Value and/or based on a variety of factors.
+The Board of Directors, in its sole discretion, may sell property to an Applicant for less than Fair Market Value and/or Listing Price based on a variety of factors.
 Properties are not required by law or other policy to be sold to the Applicant who has submitted the highest purchase offer (i.e. sell for less than fair market value).
-The Land Bank may sell property consistent with the Land Bank's mission and purpose including, by way of example but not limited to, the submission of a redevelopment plan which provides for (i) a more comprehensive renovation of the property, (ii) owner occupancy, (iii) a valuable community service, or (iv) other community benefit.
-The Board of Directors will also take into consideration the Applicant's qualifications and experience, financial capacity, the quality and extent of their redevelopment plan, and the planned use for the property when selecting to which Applicant it will enter into a purchase contract.
-In addition, a number of defined discount programs are contained in this Policy which may result in a property being sold for less than fair market value.

-- ii.
-Requests for Proposals A Request for Proposals (RFP) may be used for the disposition and redevelopment of certain properties identified by the Land Bank to solicit from a specific pool of potential buyers, to allow a greater length of time for interested buyers to develop an offer and development plan, or to solicit development proposals that meet certain criteria set forth by the Land Bank.
+The Land Bank may sell property consistent with the Land Bank's mission and purpose including, by way of example but not limited to, the submission of a redevelopment plan which provides for (i) a more comprehensive renovation of the property, (ii) owner occupancy, (iii) a valuable community service, or (iv) other benefits to the surrounding neighborhood(s), community, municipality, or Albany County..
+The Board of Directors will also take into consideration other aspects of the Purchase Offer, including, but not limited to, the Applicant's qualifications and experience, financial capacity, the quality and extent of their redevelopment plan, and the planned/proposed use for the property and geographic proximity, when selecting to which Applicant it will enter into a purchase contract.
+In addition, a number of defined discount programs are contained in this Policy which may result in a property being sold for less than fair market value. b.
+Requests for Proposals A Request for Proposals (RFP) or similar instrument may be used for the disposition and redevelopment of certain properties identified by the Land Bank to solicit from a specific pool of potential buyers, to allow a greater length of time for interested buyers to develop an offer and development plan, or to solicit development proposals that meet certain criteria set forth by the Land Bank.
 As with negotiated sales, offers to redevelop property submitted in response to a Land Bank RFP are NOT public bids for development, but rather offers to purchase and develop properties.
-The Board of Directors will consider the purchase price offered, the planned use, the scope of the redevelopment plan, the buyer's qualifications and capacity to complete the project, and the funds available for redevelopment, in addition to the content of the response to specific criteria or questions contained within the RFP, when selecting a winning proposal. - iii.
-Direct Sale The Board of Directors may authorize the sale of property to a buyer without first undertaking the other methods of disposition set forth herein when it determines that a benefit to the community will be had by authorizing such sale without competitive procedures for reasons consistent with the Land Bank's mission and purpose and upon a demonstration that the buyer is qualified to purchase, develop or otherwise return the property to productive use as set forth in Section 5 of this Policy.
+The Board of Directors will consider the purchase price offered, the planned use, the scope of the redevelopment plan, the buyer's qualifications, and capacity to complete the project, and the funds available for redevelopment, in addition to the content of the response to specific criteria or questions contained within the RFP, when selecting a winning proposal.

+c.
+Direct Sale The Board of Directors may authorize the sale of property to a buyer without first undertaking the other methods of disposition set forth herein when it determines that the sale is consistent with the Land Bank's mission and purpose and provided the buyer is qualified to purchase, develop or otherwise return the property to productive use as set forth in this Policy.